 - What is a Reverse Shotgun in Golf?

 - What is a Double Shotgun in Golf?

 Golf tournaments are usually organized with staggered tee times, but there is another way to start a round of golf – the shotgun start.
 In a shotgun start, players begin the round at the same time and are allocated to different tees before starting simultaneously.

-There are many advantages to shotgun starts in golf, as players tend to finish at the same time, and golf course managers can get the course back open quickly for other paying customers.
+This format has several advantages, including allowing players to finish at the same time and enabling golf course managers to reopen the course quickly for other paying customers.

 The Shotgun Start in Golf Explained